JohannMuenchhagen/MachineLearning/README.md

 ```

 ## Step 5: Building a training and testing dataset
+With createDataPartition() the data set was divided into a training set and a test set where 70% of the data is used for training.
+Now the data was loaded into separate array.
+Last the validation() method is initialized.
 ```
 inTrain  <- createDataPartition(training$classe, p=0.7, list=FALSE)
 train <- training[inTrain, ]